When creating any forecast entry, you have two options for entering your numbers:

 - If you're adding personnel to your forecast and you want to show seasonal fluctuations in the number of staff you'll be employing, Varying amounts over time allows you to enter a different number of employees each month.
 You can also use this method to show seasonal fluctuations in salary amounts.

-In other words, the Varying amounts input can apply throughout the forecast, whether it represents units sold, employees hired, unit prices, revenue earned, or costs incurred.
-Varying amounts over time adds flexibility to your forecast.
+In other words, the Varying amounts input can be used throughout the forecast, adding flexibility to your projections.